swoole/awesome-swoole/README.md

 - [mix/sync-invoke](https://github.com/mix-php/sync-invoke) - A library to execute synchronous blocking code without blocking the running process in Swoole. :globe_with_meridians:
 - [xlswriter](https://github.com/viest/php-ext-xlswriter) - A coroutine-friendly PHP Extension to create and read XLSX files.
 - [yurun-crawler](https://github.com/Yurunsoft/yurun-crawler) - A framework to build high-performance, distributed web crawler. :globe_with_meridians:
+- [swoole-utils](https://github.com/apinstein/swoole-utils) - A collection of utilities for building concurrent applications with Swoole. **#WIP**

 # Resources

+## Best Practices and Use Cases

+* [Buggregator](https://github.com/buggregator/app) - A beautiful, lightweight debug server that helps you debug your app.
+Built with Laravel and Swoole.

 ## Swoole Books
 *Fantastic Swoole-related books.*